-We had no idea for example at the time of the Bali bombing, and according to Abu Bakar Bashir, that between our two cultures there would “forever be a ravine of hate and we will be enemies until you follow God’s law” (In the Shadow of the Swords).
+We had no idea at the time of the Bali bombing that, according to its ‘mastermind’ Abu Bakar Bashir, there would “forever be a ravine of hate and we will be enemies until you follow God’s law”.

-For evil speech, the West needs more voices not Tech Giants or parliaments and antifa to stifle it, chasten thought, penalise fact and erase history.
-It is galling, as an Australian for example, how our politicians attract a broad parliamentary privilege to speak, while we mere souls enjoy no such privus ‘private’ + lex, ‘law’ [ME, formerly Old French and Latin privilegium] by which to speak freely, even at our own kitchen table.
+For such evil, there is the law.
+However, for so-called ‘hate’ speech, the West needs MORE voices not Big Tech, parliaments and Jacobin thugs to stifle it, chasten thought, penalise facts and erase history.
+It is galling, for example, as an Australian, that our elected politicians attract a broad parliamentary privilege to speak freely, while we mere souls enjoy no such privus ‘private’ + lex, ‘law’ [ME, formerly Old French and Latin privilegium] right by which to speak freely, even at our own kitchen table.

 We say, pronounce, sentence and declare that you, the said Galileo, by reason of the matters adduced in this trial, and by you confessed as above, have rendered yourself, in the judgement of this holy office, vehemently suspected of heresy, namely of having believed and held the doctrine–which is false and contrary to the sacred and divine scriptures–that the sun is the center of the world and does not move from east to west, and that the earth moves and is not the center of the world. [my emphasis]

-Inside this unholy, unstable courtship today are the same old enervating doctrines, but newly minted with a fresh intersectional identitarianism and revanchist incongruity.
-For example, despite the tragedy of Venezuela (as an obvious case study of ABC luvvies) socialism (of all sick things) has re-emerged with vigour even in Australia.
-Largely because social media.
-Both ideologies are the same foes of humanity and freedom, with their twin enforced utopias syncopated by the dull thud of the guillotine and the schwing of the sword.
+Inside this unholy, unstable courtship are the same enervating old doctrines, newly minted with a fresh intersectional identitarianism and revanchist incongruity.
+For example, despite the modern tragedy that is Venezuela (as an obvious case study on ABC luvvies) socialism of all sick things has re-emerged with vigour in Australia.
+Largely because, social media.
+Both doctrines, however, are the same old foes of humanity, with their twin enforced Utopias syncopated by the dull thud of a guillotine and the schwing of a sword.

-9/11 was neither the beginning nor the end of history but it brought to an end the short-lived illusion of our ‘Fukuyama Age’ and steadily exposed, at least to me, the unwelcome presence of cultural ofermód in the West – in others, in me – and that’s what this blog will explore.
+9/11 was neither the beginning nor the end of history but it brought to an end the short-lived illusion of the ‘Fukuyama Age’ and steadily exposed, at least to me, the unwelcome presence of cultural ofermód in the West – in others, in me – and that’s what this blog will explore.
 It was a global event as much as a local lethal act, and a new front in a clash of civilisations to some.
 As the 20c. ticked over into the 21c.
-I realised via a long series of epiphanies (not visions, just sudden realisations) that this was not the end of history at all, merely the continuation of long wars by other means.
+I realised with the help of various epiphanies (not visions, just sudden realisations or red pill moments) that this was not the end of history at all, merely the continuation of old long wars by other means.

-Update: Thanks to a busy life and ‘technical’ issues (i.e. like me learning WordPress etc.), I hadn’t uploaded an actual post for this blog since it went live well before the ides of this March.
-In light of the tragedy in Christchurch NZ, I updated the first post I wrote to acknowledge the emerging news and if possible, help counteract the fog of fake news that spreads after heinous and ghastly acts like this.
-Despite the day and night coverage, I haven’t read the weirdo’s so-called ‘manifesto’.
-I denounce his act and agree with much of Anthony Brian Logan’s slightly flawed early take (the murderer is unfortunately not as dead as reported).
-It is certainly odd that a white supremacist ethno-statist could refer approvingly to Candace Owens–so yeah, it seems he’s a facetious prick, as well as a piece of human filth.
-He’s also apparently a self-declared “eco-fascist”, who hates capitalism and conservatives, loves Chinese communism and wishes to collapse the USA by causing a knee-jerk abrogation of the 2A and ensuing civil war.
-As ABL says, it sure doesn’t sound like a Trump-supporter.
-So I am posting my original post regardless because my argument (as per my About page) is different, relates to the culture war, and does not pertain to the deranged ravings of some homicidal Australian gym junkie dedicated to the murder of innocents in some kind of violent, private revolution.
+Update: Unfortunately, thanks to a hectic life and ‘technical’ issues (i.e. like me learning WordPress etc.), I hadn’t uploaded the very first post for this blog after it went live, well before the ides of this March.
+In light of the tragedy in Christchurch NZ, I updated it to acknowledge the emerging news and if possible, help counteract the usual fog of fake news that spreads after heinous, ghastly acts like this.
+Despite the night and day coverage, I haven’t read the weirdo’s so-called ‘manifesto’.
+I denounce his act and agree with Anthony Brian Logan’s albeit slightly flawed early take (the murderer is unfortunately not as dead as was reported).
+It is certainly odd though that a white supremacist, ethno-statist would refer approvingly to Candace Owens–so yeah it seems he’s a facetious prick as well as a piece of human filth.
+He’s also apparently a self-declared “eco-fascist” who hates capitalism and also conservatives, loves Chinese communism and wishes to collapse the USA by creating a knee-jerk abrogation of the 2A and an ensuing civil war.
+As ABL rightly says, that sure doesn’t sound like a Trump-supporter.
+So I’m posting my post regardless because my point (as per my About page) is different, relates to the culture war in the West, and does not pertain to the deranged ravings of some homicidal Australian gym junkie dedicated to the murder of innocents in a kind of violent, private revolution.
 To be clear, after facing court he should be sent away for the term of his natural life.